-Klong Toei is the port and one of the major market of Bangkok.
-A few years ago I called it the Sukhumvit of the poor.
+Klong Toei is the port and one of the major markets of Bangkok.
+A few years ago I called this area the Sukhumvit of the poor.
 This area still retains the traces and atmosphere of the past but this is changing fast.
-Big projects are being developed and others are being studied that will, unfortunately, change the face of the neighborhood and the “quiet” life of the local community.
+Big projects are in progress, and others are being studied that will, unfortunately, change the face of the neighborhood and the “quiet” life of the local community.
 Fortunately, there are some very good restaurants, where the cuisine has remained authentic.

 Ruen Mallika Royal Thai Cuisine

 The Michelin Bib gourmands listed Ruen Mallika.
 Not only do we eat there very well but in a very pleasant setting in a 200 years old traditional teak house.
 Beautifully presented dishes and very good service.
 They have a promotion set for lunch but I recommend for dinner and It may be safer to take your mosquito repellent with you.

 For dinner, it is better going there by taxi

 A few steps from the Ruen Mallika a very local restaurant, 5 tables, a chef, and his wife.
 Everything is delicious, but the chef cooks curry dishes very well, the Tom Kha Kai, spicy and sour hot soup with coconut milk (Kaffir, Lime Leaves, Lemongrass, Chili Peppers, Coriander, Straw Mushrooms, Chicken, Fish Sauce, and Lime Juice)) is a real delight, *the pad see ew kee mao (drunken stir-fried noodles) is one of my favorite dish, as well as the Tom Yam Kung.
 Not obvious to find, but why not if you are around.
 Don’t speak English, but I translated and printed the menu.
 Excellent!